learning-cloud-native-go/myapp/README.md

 As the first step, this repository shows **How to build a Dockerized RESTful API application using Go**.

->💡Refer [learning-cloud-native-go.github.io](https://learning-cloud-native-go.github.io) or commit messages and `step-` branches for a step by step guild.
+>💡 Refer [learning-cloud-native-go.github.io](https://learning-cloud-native-go.github.io) or commit messages and `step-` branches for a step by step guild.

 ## Points to Highlight
 - Usage of Docker and Docker Compose.